Prithvi Narayan Shah: Kinloch expedition

-After the loss, Jaya Prakash Malla, out of sheer desperation, sent Nepali Vakeels to Mr. Golding, the Commercial Agent of the East India Company at Bettiah, to solicit their help against Prithvi Narayan Shah.
+Following the loss of valley outposts, Jaya Prakash Malla, out of sheer desperation, sent Nepali Vakeels to Mr. Golding, the Commercial Agent of the East India Company at Bettiah, to solicit their armed help against Prithvi Narayan Shah.
 The purport of the conversation between the Nepali Vakeels and Golding was communicated to Thomas Rumbold, the company's chief at Patna, on 6 April 1767.
 Golding had made a strong case for sending an expedition to the relief of Jaya Prakash Malla.
-According to him, if Malla was successfully relieved, the East India Company would earn his gratitude which would facilitate the opening of communication with Tibet through Nepal and this would be of great consequence to the company.
-Malla was offering to bear all costs of the expedition.
+According to him, if Malla was successfully relieved, the East India Company would earn his deep gratitude which would facilitate the permanent opening of communication with Tibet through Nepal.
+Malla offered to bear all costs of the company's expedition.

-In the meantime, Prithvi Narayan Shah had already realized the danger of a military alliance between Malla and the East India Company.
-Shah then sent a letter to Rumbold requesting his protection for a visit to Patna.
-Rumbold then communicated Shah's request to the president of the Select Committee.
-The Select Committee under the persuasion of Golding decided to instead send military assistance to Jaya Prakash Malla.
+In the meantime, Prithvi Narayan Shah had already realized the catastrophic danger of a military alliance between Malla and the East India Company.
+Shah sent a strategic letter to Rumbold requesting a diplomatic visit to Patna to delay action.
+However, the Select Committee under the persuasion of Golding decided to instead launch an immediate military expedition to smash the Gorkhali blockade.

-The Select Committee directed George Kinloch, who had been earlier sending on an expedition against the Raja of Tipperah, to proceed to Patna so that he might be in readiness to lead the expedition against Prithvi Narayan Shah.
-The considerations that weighted with the Selection Committee to decide in favour of sending military assistance to Jaya Prakash Malla can be gathered from their letters.
-The revival of the declining, almost dead, trade relations with Nepal and the opening up of Tibet trade through Nepali territory were two of the prime considerations.
-Under instructions from the Select Committee Capt.
-Kinloch proceeded to Patna where he was asked to await further instructions from Mr. Rumbold.
-Pursuant to the committee's decision to render the military assistance, Mr Rumbold and Capt.
-Kinloch was busy gathering all relevant information that was likely to help the expedition to success.
-In the meantime, Prithvi Narayan Shah was peremptorily asked to accept the East India Company mediation to which he sent an evasive reply.
+The Select Committee directed Captain George Kinloch to proceed to Patna so that he might lead the expedition against Prithvi Narayan Shah.
+The revival of the declining trade relations with Nepal and the opening up of rich Tibet trade through Nepali territory were the primary considerations.
+Under instructions from the Select Committee, Capt.
+Kinloch proceeded to Patna.
+Pursuant to the committee's decision, Mr. Rumbold and Capt.
+Kinloch gathered information regarding paths.
+In the meantime, Prithvi Narayan Shah was peremptorily asked to accept the East India Company mediation to which he sent an evasive, non-committal reply.